 "It didn't have to happen at all," he told AFI in 2011.
 "I'm very lucky and very grateful that I had a career. ... if it happens right away, it's gonna stop right away and that's a foregone conclusion."

 As a young man living with his grandparents in Mississippi, Freeman was enthusiastic about drama and acting.
 He performed in a number of school plays in his youth and, at age 14, won a statewide drama competition.
 He was even offered a scholarship to Jackson State University to study drama.
 He turned it down, however, because he had another love: flying.

 Part of his interest in acting in those days came from Hollywood's war movies, especially those about planes and fighter pilots.
-He would spend his summers in Chicago with his parents, where he would scrounge for change to go to the movies.
+He spent his summers in Chicago with his parents, where he scrounged for change to go to the movies.
 Those movies kindled a desire to learn to fly, so when he graduated from high school in 1955, he joined the Air Force instead.

 In fact, three of his four brothers also joined the military.

 Freeman became a radar repairman in the Air Force while waiting for a chance to become a pilot.
 He worked on tracking radar stations that aligned radar antennae toward an incoming target, such as a missile or aircraft.
 He spent more than a year sitting at a desk before he got the chance to audition for a pilot's slot.

 When he finally sat behind the stick of an Air Force fighter plane, a feeling of disillusionment came over him.
 This dream wasn't going to be what he thought it would.